What Is Data Transformation? Uses of Data Transformation in Analytics

 Hand-Coding ETL Solutions: Earlier, the ETL process was set up by hand-writing code in Python or SQL.
-The task was carried by offsite developers and was time-consuming.
-The manual process often resulted in unintentional errors and misunderstandings as developers, sometimes, fail to interpret the exact requirements.
+The task can be carried by offsite developers but is time-consuming.
+Additionally, it often results in unintentional errors and misunderstandings as developers, sometimes, fail to interpret the exact requirements.

-Cloud-Based ETL Solutions: Cloud-based ETL solutions have simplified the process of data transformation.
+Cloud-Based ETL Solutions: Cloud-based ETL solutions, like DataChannel, have simplified the process of data transformation.
 Instead of working on an onsite server, they work through the cloud.
 With these solutions at your end, you can link your cloud-based SaaS platforms with any cloud-based data warehouse.
 This will help you access your crucial business information from anywhere and at any time.
-You can even integrate your onsite business system with the cloud-based data warehouse.
-The solutions help you control and manage all your data much more efficiently.
+You can even integrate your onsite business system with the cloud-based data warehouse to control and manage all your data much more efficiently.

 Why is it necessary to transform data?

-Every business generates a good amount of data on a daily basis, but the same is not useful until it is transformed into a specific and easy-to-read format.
+Every business generates a good amount of data daily, but the same is not useful until it is transformed into a useful format.
 To get benefitted from raw data, its transformation is necessary.
 With data transformation, you can make different pieces of data compatible with one another, move them to another system, and join with other data to drive useful business insights.

 Here are other few reasons stating why data transformation is necessary:

 To move your data to a new store like a cloud data warehouse, you first need to change the data types.